spandana11qubole/DebugFun/README.md

 # DebugFun - Fun Exercises in Debugging in Various Languages

-This repository creates bad code which can be used as exercises in debugging and fixing code in different languages.
+This repository contains bad code which can be used as exercises in debugging and fixing code in different languages.